 Reduce initial barriers and burden to EN participation – New Trading Partners or Trading Partners that are interesting in expanding their presence on the EN will face fewer barriers to doing so.
 The initial upfront investment for the infrastructure, software, and technical resources familiar with the node specification will be reduced as a result of adopting the Virtual Node platform.
 This will allow for continued expansion of new Trading Partners on the network at less cost to those Trading Partners.

 Simplify adoption and implementation of new data flows – New data flows established by EN Trading Partners will be able to create shared components (e.g. XML style sheet mapping, data flow patterns/orchestration) that will be reusable across Trading Partners.
 As a result, Trading Partners will be able to leverage these resources.
+This model has proven to be successful with existing node implementations for Trading Partners and is thus a critical aspect of how the Virtual Node will be architected.

 Enable data publishing strategy – The Virtual Node platform will include capabilities that will simplify the requirements for publishing Trading Partner data, aligning with the Phase 2 goals of the Exchange Network.

-Focused Exchange Network Investment – Reduced burden and operational costs, and a simplified data exchange model will allow Trading Partners to focus investment on mission oriented, business process focused tasks that the Exchange Network enables.
+Focused Exchange Network Investment – Reduced burden and operational costs, and a simplified data exchange model with a centralized and shared Node architecture will allow Trading Partners to focus investment on mission oriented, business process focused tasks that the Exchange Network enables.

 Stay current with network and data flow changes – As changes occur to network specifications related to node protocols, data flow changes, or changes to specifications related to integration with additional network services such as the Exchange Network Discovery Services (ENDS) or Network Authentication and Authorization Services (NAAS), these changes will be implemented and deployed to Trading Partner Virtual Node instances without requiring significant investment for the community.
 As a result, Trading Partners will be able to more easily stay current with network and data flow changes.